pymupdf/PyMuPDF-Utilities/demo/README.md

 Program | Purpose
 ------- | -------
-decrypt.py | create a decrypted copy of a PDF file demo.py | demonstrates a broad range of PyMuPDF high-level functions demo-lowlevel.py | demonstrates PyMuPDF low-level functions fitz2PIL.py | save a pixmap as a PIL / Pillow supported file
+demo.py | demonstrates a broad range of PyMuPDF high-level functions demo-lowlevel.py | demonstrates PyMuPDF low-level functions fitz2PIL.py | save a pixmap as a PIL / Pillow supported file